NeoAxis/NeoAxisEngine/README.md

 <li>Windows 10+ x64</li>
 <li>Android 8.0+ ARM32 and ARM64</li>
 <li>UWP x64 (Universal Windows, Xbox)</li>
+<li>Linux.
+For a server, no rendering.</li>
 </ul>

 <h2>Building (very easy)</h2>

 Compile for Windows:
 <ul>
-<li>You need Visual Studio 2019 with .NET 5.0 or Visual Studio 2022.
-Use NeoAxis.Windows.ManagedOnly.sln to compile only managed assemblies.
+<li>You need Visual Studio 2022 or Visual Studio 2019 with .NET 5.0.
+Use NeoAxis.Windows.sln.</li>
+<li>Use NeoAxis.Windows.ManagedOnly.sln to compile only managed assemblies.
 The native code for Windows is already compiled.</li>
 <li>Download City Demo, Nature Demo and other content from the Asset Store window inside the editor.</li>
 </ul>